 You may notice pieces of the jackfruit core or tougher parts amongst the fibrous bits, but there is no need to remove these as they can be safely eaten and will soften up once cooked.

-Its really easy to pull jackfruit pieces so that it resembles pulled pork or chicken.
+It's really easy to pull jackfruit pieces so that it resembles pulled pork or chicken.

 Simply add the cooked pieces of jackfruit to a cutting or chopping board and use two cutlery forks to pull or scrape apart the fibrous pieces of jackfruit.
+Its the same method that is used for pulling pork, and it is not difficult as the cooked jackfruit is quite loose and easy to shred apart.

 There are lots of different meal ideas that could be prepared with leftover campfire stew.
 Here are a few suggestions: